-LG also leads the way when it comes to voice recognition, with the CX OLED supporting LG’s own ThinQ AI platform, Amazon Alexa and Google Assistant.
-Support for all these are built in, too, which means there’s no need for an external listening device.
+LG also leads the way when it comes to voice recognition, with the CX OLED supporting LG’s own ThinQ AI platform, Amazon Alexa, and Google Assistant.
+Support for all these is built-in, too, which means there’s no need for an external listening device.

 - What can smart TVs do?
-Smart TVs are internet-connected televisions that stream shows, films, and programmes over the internet, alongside (or instead of) terrestrial broadcasts.
+Smart TVs are internet-connected televisions that stream shows, films, and programs over the internet, alongside (or instead of) terrestrial broadcasts.

 - What’s a ‘dumb’ TV?
 A dumb TV is a set without smart capabilities or internet connection, though set-top boxes or streaming sticks can add those things in.